herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 You are expected to complete the readings for a given week before the start of class that week, with the exception of week 1.
 Please complete Week 1's readings by the middle of Week 1 if possible.
 The readings for a given week are listed in the Course Schedule below.
+The listing below should be treated as the authoritative listing.

 The lectures will both build on and supplement the material in the readings.
 In some cases, assigned readings may only require you to skim them or are